mets/METS-primer/Chapter-3.md

 first `<area>` element (representing the page on which the diary entry starts) might be further qualified, via its SHAPE and COORDS attributes, to specify the specific, pertinent area of the associated image file.

-#### Sequence of files -- attribute

-[ID (*ID/O*):]{.underline} This attribute uniquely identifies the element within the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-For more information on using ID attributes for internal and external linking see Chapter 4.

 #### Sequence of files -- example